MicrosoftDocs/learn/learn-pr/wwl-azure/create-configure-host-pools-session-hosts/includes/2-plan-host-pools-session-hosts.md

 Also make sure you've registered the *Microsoft.DesktopVirtualization* resource provider for your subscription.
 To check the status of the resource provider and register if needed, select the relevant tab for your scenario and follow the steps.

-Important
+> [!IMPORTANT]

-You must have permission to register a resource provider, which requires the \*/register/action operation.
+> You must have permission to register a resource provider, which requires the \*/register/action operation.
 This is included if your account is assigned the [contributor or owner role](/azure/role-based-access-control/built-in-roles) on your subscription.

 1. Sign in to the [Azure portal](https://portal.azure.com/).
 2. Select Subscriptions.